Courtesy of We Are Animal

 Exclusivity is the other feature of making people feel like insiders.
 These are things that are only available to people who meet a certain criteria.

 In 1979, McDonald’s Executive Chef Rene Arend devised a new pork sandwich called the McRib to soothe irate McDonald’s franchisees who couldn’t get hold of their bestselling Chicken McNuggets then.
 The burger combined the rich smoky flavour of a Southern barbecue with a pork patty, onions, pickles and a bun.

 Although McDonald’s test marketing results appeared favourable, sales numbers were lacklustre.
 McDonald’s tried promotions and features, but they didn’t seem to work.

 A decade later, McDonald’s figured out a clever way to increase demand.
 They simply made the product scarce and offered it only at certain locations for a limited time.
 This strategy worked so well that Facebook Groups even popped up to “bring back the McRib!” when it ended its run in certain regions.

 What I’ve covered above on social currency and virality is just the tip of the iceberg.
 Social media marketing covers many other areas – from understanding how each social channel works, knowing which content format to use, to measuring and managing success.

 After almost 10 years in social media marketing, I will share what I know in a comprehensive two day social media marketing workshop.
-The next run of my workshop is happening on 29 and 30 Nov 2016 – it’s the last one for 2016, so don’t miss it!
+Done in partnership with Equinet Academy, this rigorous two-day workshop will equip you with practical hands-on experience in social media marketing.